 The introduction of these, refined sugars added to processed foods are where the enemy sits, if you consume them.

 It is no accident that almost 20% to 25% of the total calories that are consumed come from these sources, this is very high.
-Excess calories from these sources will be detrimental to your weight training fat loss goal, and can result in serious heart and health related issues in life.
+Excess calories from these sources can result in serious heart and health related issues later life.

 Are chains arranged of simple carbs, these are comprised of starches along with fibre.
-These can be found in plant-based foods and are generally stored in the form of starch.
+These can be found in plant-based foods often stored in the form of starch.

 Complex carbs can be found in higher fiber whole wheat cereals, whole grain bread, including pasta, they can also be found in potatoes, yams, beans, nuts, vegetables, etc. for a more complete list of complex carbs.

-Because of this complexity of how carbohydrates are formed into chains and the fact that they are unrefined, meaning: not reproduced or refined has a much slower calorie burn time and produces longer-lasting and consistent energy.
+Because of this complexity of how carbohydrates are formed into chains and the fact that they are unrefined, meaning: not reproduced or refined producing a slower calorie burn time with longer-lasting, consistent energy.

-Let’s take some time to clarify how this information is going to help you in your weight training fat loss lifestyle as 65 to 75 %, of this lifestyle is diet and nutritionally based.
+Let’s take some time to clarify how this information might help you in your weight training fat loss lifestyle as 60 to 70 %, of this lifestyle is nutritionally based.

-Once you’ve ingested complex carbohydrates these are then broken down into versions that are called glucose.
-Most of the body’s cells depend on glucose; the production of glucose is what sustains the brain and nervous system.
+Once you’ve ingested complex carbohydrates these are then broken down into glucose; most of the body’s cells depend on glucose, the production of glucose is what sustains the brain and nervous system.

 If you don’t eat enough complex carbs your body will begin to convert protein to glucose.
-If this happens, this effect puts you in a ‘catabolic state’ and begins to use protein and glycogen stores from the muscles, (this is something you don’t want).
+If this happens, this effect can put you in a ‘catabolic state’ and begins to use protein and glycogen stores from the muscles - (something you don’t want).

-So ingesting enough carbs as you can see is important in weight training and your dietary goals.
+So ingesting enough carbs as you can see is important in weight training.
 Carbohydrates offer what’s known as a ‘thermogenic effect’...

-This increases calorie burning and will cause your body to burn more calories and become hungry every 2 to 3 hours, if these calories come from healthy complex-carb sources.
+This increases calorie burning and will cause your body to burn more calories becoming hungrier every 2 to 3 hours, (if your calories come from healthy complex-carb) sources.